-Performance Studies: Private instruction for credit is graded traditionally.
-All areas of study are available to the non-music major or minor on a no credit - P/N basis only.
-(Group lessons, at a reduced fee, are available in some areas on the same basis.)
+Private instruction for credit is graded traditionally.
+All areas of study are available to the non-music major or minor.
+Group lessons in piano, voice and guitar are available at a reduced fee.
 All lessons are adapted to the individual needs of the student and those bearing credit are supplemented by accompanying, ensemble participation and other performances.
 Representative programs of study in private instruction are outlined in Music Department Guides.
 These repertoire lists are graded I-V to indicate levels of achievement and the following expectations: No-credit study has no repertoire requirements; Music Minor - Level I; B.A. and B.S.
-Majors - enter I and attain III; B.M.-Education Major - enter II and attain IV; B.M.
+Majors - enter I and attain III; B.M.
+Education Major - enter II and attain IV; B.M.
 Performance Major - enter II and attain V.

-11x Voice

-12x Strings: Violin, Viola, Cello,
+11x Voice 12x Strings: Violin, Viola, Cello, Bass 13x Woodwinds: Oboe, Bassoon, Clarinet, Saxophone, Flute Recorder, Horn

-Bass

-15x Piano

-13x Woodwinds: Oboe, Bassoon,

-Clarinet, Saxophone, Flute,

-Recorder, Horn

-14x Brass: Trumpet, Trombone,

-Baritone, Tuba

-15x Piano

-16x Guitar

-17x Percussion

-18x Organ